AkellaSummerResearch/mav_trajectory_generation/README.md

 **Maintainer**: Rik Bähnemann, brik@ethz.ch
 **Affiliation**: Autonomous Systems Lab, ETH Zurich

+# Modifications in this branch

+I made some additions to the original code so that it offers ROS services for calculating minimum snap.
+I also sped up the linear solution by using multi-core optimization (using SPQR from Suitesparse).

 ## Bibliography
 This implementation is largely based on the work of C. Richter *et al*, who should be cited if this is used in a scientific publication (or the preceding conference papers):
 [1] C. Richter, A. Bry, and N. Roy, “**Polynomial trajectory planning for aggressive quadrotor flight in dense indoor environments,**” in *International Journal of Robotics Research*, Springer, 2016.